777arc/textbook/content/channel_coding.rst

 - It can correct one-bit errors
 - It can detect but not correct two-bit errors

-Algorithmically, the coding process can be done using a simple matrix multiply, using what is called a "generator matrix" (and parity-check matrix on the decoding end).
+Algorithmically, the coding process can be done using a simple matrix multiply, using what is called the "generator matrix".
 In the example below, the vector 1011 is the data to be encoded, i.e. the information we want to send to the receiver.
-The 2d matrix is the generator matrix, and it defines the code scheme.
+The 2D matrix is the generator matrix, and it defines the code scheme.
 The result of the multiply provides the code word to transmit.

 .. image:: ../_static/hamming3.PNG
    :scale: 60 %